qor/doc/plugins/media-library.md

   }
 ```

 Last, configure the storage.
-The default value is `storage := filesystem.New("/public")`.
+The default value is `storage := filesystem.New("public")`.
 Here we configure S3 as storage.

 ```go
   import (